 Hiking Safety in the Grand Canyon

 Yes: It’s possible to hike the Grand Canyon in the summer.
-But you need to know what you’re doing.
+But it’s not for the faint of heart, and you need to know what you’re doing.
 Most of the park’s 200 yearly heat-related rescues are on the Bright Angel Trail: Don’t underestimate either the difficulty or the heat.
 During the spring and summer, when temperatures soar above 100 degrees nearly every day, plan to hike in the early morning and in the evening whenever possible.
 Bring plenty of water with you (plan on 5-6 liters for a day of hiking) and know where the emergency phones along the trail are.
 On day hikes, remember that the way up is much harder than the way down; go slow, take breaks, and remember that staying an extra night is better than serious heatstroke.

 Packing for the Bright Angel Trail